 Defense Against Respiratory Infections

-A major analysis of nearly 11,000 people demonstrated clear benefits [2]Vitamin D supplementation to prevent acute respiratory tract infections.
-Supplementation provided protection against acute respiratory tract infections, particularly in those starting with deficiency.
+A major analysis of nearly 11,000 people demonstrated clear benefits [2]Vitamin D supplementation to prevent acute respiratory tract infections View source.
+Supplementation reduced the risk of acute respiratory tract infections — with the greatest protection in people who started with deficiency.

 The Science Behind Vitamin D Receptor (VDR) Signaling